Palos Verdes Peninsula Land Conservancy: White Point Nature Preserve

+According to the Land Conservancy, White Point Nature Preserve was formerly owned and operated by the US military as a Nike missile site.
+When the City of Los Angeles purchased the land back, it was designated to the Conservancy in 2000.
+A 25-year agreement was made with the Conservancy and the City to help restore the native plant species and habitat for both native flora and fauna.
+The White Point Nature Preserve was established and opened for the public to enjoy its scenery, trails, and education program in 2003.

+The White Point Nature Education Center has been constructed from an old missile assembly building and provides visitors with exhibits showcasing the Preserve's rich cultural and ecological history.
+The site once belonged to the Tongva, an indigenous tribe from the Los Angeles Basin and the Southern Channel Islands.
+The Education Center highlights the history of the Tongvan people and their importance to the land, and is surrounded by native plant demonstration gardens.

 Linden H. Chandler Preserve

 The Linden H. Chandler Preserve is a 28.5 acre property located in Rolling Hills Estates.
 Owned jointly by the City of Rolling Hills Estates and the Land Conservancy, intensive habitat restoration efforts have added native wildflowers and shrubs to the hillsides.
 Trails traverse its slopes and grasslands, passing by a recently restored wetland area.

 The Linden H. Chandler Preserve was created in 1993 through a sale and donation of property by the Chandler heirs, who wanted to see the land preserved in their father's name, who was the founder of Chandler's Palos Verdes Sand and Gravel in Rolling Hills Estates.